Kamakura samurais, strongest and bravest

-Japan had been governed by samurai for about 700 years (from 1185 to 1867).
-The age of samurai is divided into some periods, and according to a popular theory, samurais in the first period (the Kamakura period, from 1185 to 1333) are strongest and bravest.
-It is said that “you look like a Kamakura samurai” was the best praising words for samurais even in the last days of the samurai age.
+Samurai governed Japan for about 700 years, from 1185 to 1867.
+The age of samurai is divided into some periods.
+According to a popular theory, samurais in the first period (the Kamakura period, from 1185 to 1333) are believed to be strongest and bravest.
+It is said that “You look like a Kamakura samurai” was the best praising words for samurais even in the last days of the samurai age.
 The same as samurais, the quality of nails in the Kamakura period is said to be best.
 In the age of samurai, the best quality steel (high-carbon steel) was used for sword crafting as I wrote before.
 In the Kamakura period, nails were made of the second best quality steel.

 I think the spiritual core is in common with our production philosophy.
 Of course, Kamakura nails are not used in our furniture, but some high-tech screws and metal ware are, to a necessary minimum.
 They are stealthily hidden by the latest technology and craftsmanship.
 I’m sure you’ll have fun just to imagine how the parts of our furniture are joined.